So what have you marked on your shipping calendar for this year?

 The 20 February annual protection and indemnity policy renewal is not an occasion shipowners will be looking forward to.

-Once again in 2024 underwriters will be asking shipowners to pay more.
+Once again, in 2024 underwriters will be asking shipowners to pay more.
 One cause for cheer is at least the rate of increase has started to slow.

 Next takeover tussle

-An 18-month stand-off between John Fredriksen and The Saverys family over Euronav was finally resolved this winter with Frontline landing the largest VLCC sale and purchase deal ever seen.
+An 18-month stand-off between John Fredriksen and the Saverys family over Euronav was finally resolved this winter, with Frontline landing the largest VLCC sale-and-purchase deal ever seen.

 Now Kjell Inge Rokke and fellow Norwegian A-lister Christen Sveaas are going toe-to-toe in a public battle over Solstad Offshore.

-Petros Pappas moved much more stealthily and quickly and we may not have to wait long to see whether Star Bulk Carriers’ all-share offer for Eagle Bulk Shipping will hold up against potential competitors.
+Petros Pappas moved much more stealthily and quickly and we may not have to wait long to see whether his Star Bulk Carriers’ all-share offer for Eagle Bulk Shipping will hold up against potential competitors.

 The deadline for competing bids is Wednesday.
 Eagle Bulk can still pick a topping bidder after that, but the penalty fee to Star doubles to $20m.

-Looking further into 2024, is this the year that Fredriksen finally tries to move on another large tanker owner?
+Looking further into 2024, is this the year that Fredriksen finally tries to move on to another large tanker owner?

-He’s held a 16.6% stake in New York’s International Seaways since 2022.
+He has held a 16.6% stake in New York’s International Seaways since 2022.
 Let’s see if the poison pill in place proves too much for Fredriksen to swallow.

 Broker moves

-Sebastian Davenport-Thomas at Posidonia 2018 .
+Sebastian Davenport-Thomas at Posidonia 2018.
 Photo: Andy Pierce

 On the more macro scale, are there any more broker mergers in the works?
-In 2023 Fearnleys was flagged up as having an appetite for more beyond its buyout of Ocean Shipbrokers, with eyes on some US shops or has Maersk Brokers’ — now MB Shipbrokers — management buyout at the year-end floated an alternative model to follow?
+In 2023, Fearnleys was flagged up as having an appetite for more beyond its buyout of Ocean Shipbrokers, with eyes on some US shops, or has Maersk Brokers’ — now MB Shipbrokers — management buyout at the year-end floated an alternative model to follow?

 Big birthday